 The Elżbieta and Krzysztof Krawczyński Fund

-for the Chopin Society of Atlanta was established in 2016 by Drs.
-Anna and Richard Paré to honor Anna’s late parents and their lifelong commitment to music, education, and public service.
-The purpose of the Fund is to create opportunities for young people to enrich their music skills and foster the appreciation of classical music through various programs, such as music scholarships, competitions, and camps.
-Marina Bengoa and Derek Vann were the first recipients of The Elżbieta and Krzysztof Krawczyński Fund’s scholarship participating in two music courses in the summer of 2016: The Paris International Summer Sessions and Curs Internacional de Piano de Valldemossa respectively.
+The Elżbieta and Krzysztof Krawczyński Fund for the Chopin Society of Atlanta was established in 2016 by Drs.
+Anna and Richard Paré to honor Anna’s late parents and their lifelong commitment to music, education, scientific research, and public service.
+The purpose of the Fund is to create opportunities for young people to enrich their music skills and foster the appreciation of classical music through various programs, including scholarships for four Georgia State University and University of Georgia piano students to participate in prestigious international master classes in Paris and Valldemossa.

 Please read more about their contribution to public service and about their professional accomplishments at:

 From the left: Marina Bengoa, Ksenia Kurenysheva, Johnson Gouvêa and Yuxin Ni - the participants of the 2017 Paris and Valldemossa international piano master classes.